-- Some salt and nutritional yeast give it the cheesy flavor.
+- Nutritional Yeast – to give it the cheesy flavor.

-- A small squeeze of lemon juice gives it a little cheesy bite.
+- Lemon Juice – just a small squeeze gives it a little cheesy bite.

-- Agar-agar is a white powder made from seaweed.
+- Agar-agar – a white powder made from seaweed.
 It is like a vegan gelatin.
 It makes the cheese firm.
 (It comes in flakes or powder, but use the powder.
 It is less expensive, you need less of it, and it blends easier and smoother.
 You can find great prices on it at most Asian markets or you can buy it on Amazon as well).

-- Finally, tapioca flour gives the cheese a little stretch when it melts.
+- Tapioca flour – (aka tapioca starch) to give the cheese a little stretch when it melts.
 (You can leave this out for a firmer cheese).

 Put all together, and it makes the perfect vegan cheese!